mkuti/reuse_gang_project/README.md

 - Visible: navigation will be large enough so quickly visible to any user and easy to click on
 - Feedback for user: Buttons change colors when hovered, loader while data is loading during a search, error message pop up if form not correctly filled

-## Features
-### 1. Existing Features:
-* Feature 1 - List of items showing as cards
-* Feature 2 - Search option with categories
-* Feature 3 - Simple register/login feature for users
-* Feature 4 - User can add an item to give away by filling a form (CREATE) with name, description, image, location, category of items
-(Kids, clothes, home, books, others)
-* Feature 5 - User can edit an item card by updating its details (UPDATE)
-* Feature 6 - User can remove an item by marking it as taken (DELETE)
-* Feature 7 - Logo on the top left linking to home container at any moment which would reload the whole page
-* Feature 8 -

-### 2. Features Left to Implement:
-* Using Javascript to handle register, log in and log out
-* A full 'about' section to have more information about a registered charity or organisation which would be manage the gang locally
-* A form modal to send email to item owner directly from the website
-* For the purpose of milestone project, I have functionality of deleting item but for user experience, it would be better to have taken items saved in an archive section of the website confirm it’s still available after a certain time (UPDATE) Users can view all items being available at a certain time (RETRIEVE/READ)

 [Back to Top](#table-of-contents)

 ### 4. Information architecture